maxpumperla/betago/PITCHME.md

 - Very creative move by the computer
 - Went against conventional wisdom |
 - Unlikely to be played by professionals |
-- Was initially thought to be a mistake by the machine
+- Was initially thought to be a mistake by the machine |
+- Opened new ways to think about the game |

 ---